Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

 ### Note: This question is part of a series of questions that present the same scenario.
 Each question in the series contains a unique solution that might meet the stated goals.
 Some question sets might have more than one correct solution, while others might not have a correct solution.
 After you answer a question in this section, you will NOT be able to return to it.
 As a result, these questions will not appear in the review screen.
 Your company plans to purchase an Azure subscription.
-The companyג€™s support policy states that the Azure environment must provide an option to access support engineers by phone or email.
+The company has support policy states that the Azure environment must provide an option to access support engineers by phone or email.
 You need to recommend which support plan meets the support policy requirement.
 Solution: Recommend a Professional Direct support plan.
 Does this meet the goal?

 - [x] Yes.
 - [ ] No.